Russell Karrick

 feel a hunch of luck

-after spotting a large rock,
+after we spot a large rock,

 glowing with yellow